jvgiordano/OSSMM-Version-1/docs/_pages/quick-intro.md

 **Additional Notes:**

 [^note1]: V1.0.4 requires an Android device with the dedicated companion app to work.
-While currently requiring an Android device, any platform supporting high-priority BLE transmission could potentially work (iPhone, Raspberry Pi, etc.)
+While currently requiring an Android device, any platform supporting high-priority BLE transmission could potentially work (iPhone, Raspberry Pi, etc.).
 The cost estimate does not include the Android device.